onap/vnfrqts-requirements/docs/Chapter7.rst

 requirements and guidelines defined in this section.

-Ansible allows agentless management of VNFs/VMs/VNFCs via execution of ‘playbooks’ over ssh.
-The ‘playbooks’ are a structured set of tasks which contain all the necessary resources and execution capabilities to take the necessary action on one or more target VMs (and/or VNFCs) of the VNF.
+Ansible allows agentless management of VNFs/VMs/VNFCs via execution of â€˜playbooksâ€™ over ssh.
+The â€˜playbooksâ€™ are a structured set of tasks which contain all the necessary resources and execution capabilities to take the necessary action on one or more target VMs (and/or VNFCs) of the VNF.
 ONAP will utilize the framework of an Ansible Server that